OxfordTechnicalSolutions/oxts_ros2_driver/CONTRIBUTING.md

 Please see [the README](./README.md) for compilation instructions.

 ## Environment set-up
-The driver has been developed on Ubuntu 20.04 using the Visual Studio Code IDE on a Windows 10 machine.
+This driver is IDE-agnostic, so you can set up your development environment however you please.
+So far however, it has been developed on Ubuntu 20.04 using the Visual Studio Code IDE on a Windows 10 machine.
 This has been done using some useful VS Code packages:

 - [**C/C++**](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) Standard for developing C++.
 - [**Remote - SSH**](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) Allows remote development via SSH.
 Developing in this way keeps the code local to the remote machine, not locally.